 Understanding the costs involved in mobile app development requires an awareness of all the aspects involved in the process.
 Consider these questions:

-There is only one accurate answer — the cost of mobile app development is unique to each project and is developed on a case-to-case basis.
-While this may be a frustrating answer, we’ve created the Definitive Guide To Mobile App Development Costs Infographic to serve as a reference point and illustrate how proper planning and management influence what you end up paying for.
-As well, the infographic details which components of development affect the cost and how to best manage the entire process to keep your project on track.
+There is only one accurate answer — determining the cost of mobile app development happens on a case-to-case basis.
+This is probably the most frustrating answer you could have hoped for, which is why we created the Definitive Guide To Mobile App Development Costs Infographic to serve as a reference point and illustrate how proper planning and management influences what you end up paying for.
+As well, the infographic details which components of development affect cost and how to best manage the entire process to keep your project on track.

-The rest of this post will explain, in more detail, three essential considerations for managing the mobile app development process; referring to the infographic alongside this blog post will help you gain a well-rounded understanding of the budget you require for development.
+The following article explains, in more detail, three essential considerations for managing the mobile app development process; referring to the infographic alongside this blog post will help you gain a well-rounded understanding of the budget you require for development.

 Mobile app owners who diligently oversee these three areas of development are in the best position to fulfill user needs and maintain satisfaction over time.
 Also, this approach to product management helps retain development costs while delivering on the overall business purpose of the application.

-In the early product discovery stages, there are two traps you can fall into over-conceptualizing and under-conceptualizing.
+In the early product discovery stages, there are two traps you can fall into: over-conceptualizing and under-conceptualizing.
 To avoid these situations it’s essential to set clear product goals, determine business outcomes, and prioritize product features for your development team to align product functionality with your core users’ pain points.
-You need to be cognizant about the problem your users are facing and how your app will solve it.
-Additionally, be mindful of the central functionality required to deliver a solution.
+You need to be thinking about what problem do your users have that your app will solve, and what is the central functionality required to deliver a solution?

 If you’re not thinking strategically about developing only the foundational features your app requires, you risk spending more money on additional functionality that doesn’t deliver value.
 Features can go unused because they don’t serve a purpose in addressing user needs, and the product concept moves ahead in the development process without reason.
 For example, you may anticipate a need for several user flows, but realize you only need one to deliver the product’s value promise.
 From the opposite perspective, under-conceptualizing and unclear requirements can result in not enough functionality to address user needs.

 The risk of developing more (or less) than you need is why validating your product assumptions is so important.
-Starting with a core feature, learning how users react to that feature and building following user feedback is essential for determining the appropriate amount of functionality your product needs to acquire and retain users.
+Starting with a core feature, learning how users react to that feature and building in accordance with user feedback is essential for determining the appropriate amount of functionality your product needs to acquire and retain users.